Fred F. Kaftan

-Frederick Frank Kaftan (August 25, 1916 – November 9, 2001) was a member of the Wisconsin State Senate.
+Frederick Frank Kaftan (August 25, 1916 – November 9, 2001) was an American lawyer and Republican politician from Green Bay, Wisconsin.
+He served four years in the Wisconsin Senate, representing Wisconsin's 2nd Senate district from 1949 to 1953.

+Biography

 He was born in Green Bay, Wisconsin.
 He graduated from the University of Wisconsin Law School.
-From 1944 to 1946 he served in the Navy.
+From 1944 to 1946 he served in the United States Navy.
 He died on November 9, 2001.

 Career

-Kaftan served as a Senate Senator for the 2nd from 1949 to 1952.
+Kaftan served as a state senator for Wisconsin's 2nd Senate district from 1949 to 1953.
 He was a Republican.
 He quit politics in 1952 to focus on his professional legal practice.